-2.2.2.2.9.
+2.2.2.9.
 Case of Dušan Mugoša

-on 8 February 2008, in front of "Titeks" hall in Podgorica, Dušan Mugoša was allegedly beat by plainclothes inspector and two other uniformed police officers.
-After that, in a critical state of health, Mugoša was transferred from his family home by a hospital vehicle to Podgorica Clinical Center, where doctors observed serious bodily injury - fracture of the nasal bone and bruising of the back region.
-In response of the SSP of 25 June 2012 to Human Rights Action it is stated that on the occasion of the said event a case has been formed against I.S., R.P., Z.F., V.V. and D.R., officers of the Police Directorate- Podgorica Regional Unit for the crime Ill-treatment and Torture committed against Mugoša.
-After the issuance of the indictment against these persons, the Basic Court in Podgorica on 11 June 2012 acquitted the accused police officers.
-The Council for Civil Oversight of the Police concluded that on 8 February 2008 these officials exceeded their authority in relation to citizen Dušan Mugoša.
+O n 8 February 2008, in front of "Titeks" hall in Podgorica, Dušan Mugoša was allegedly beat by plainclothes inspector and two other uniformed police officers.
+After that, in a critical state of health, Mugoša was transferred from his family home by a hospital vehicle to Podgorica Clinical Center, where doctors observed serious bodily injury - fracture of the nasal bone and bruising of the back region.303 In response of the SSP of 25 June 2012 to Human Rights Action it is stated that on the occasion of the said event a case has been formed against I.S., R.P., Z.F., V.V. and D.R., officers of the Police Directorate- Podgorica Regional Unit for the crime III-treatment and Torture committed against Mugoša.
+After the issuance of the indictment against these persons, the Basic Court in Podgorica on 11 June 2012 acquitted the accused police officers.The Council for Civil Oversight of the Police Dušan Mugoša.

-After receiving information from the SSP, the judgment was taken off the website of the Basic Court in Kotor.

-303 &quot;Brutally beaten and begged not to report them", Vijesti, 13 February 2008.
+302 After receiving information from the SSP, the judgment was taken off the website of the Basic Court in Kotor.
+303 "Brutally beaten and begged not to report them", Vijesti, 13 February 2008.

-2.2.2.2.10.
+2.2.2.10.
 Case of Miljan Šćepanović, Miljan Nedović and Stojan Rubežić

-Miljan Nedović and Miljan Šćepanović publicly stated that on 10 October 2008 they and their friend Stojan Rubežić had been beaten by police officers after a fight at a bar in Kotor, in which, they alleged, they had not participated.
+M iljan Nedović and Miljan Šćepanović publicly stated304 that on 10 October 2008 they and their friend Stojan Rubežić had been beaten by police officers after a fight at a bar in Kotor, in which, they alleged, they had not participated.
 When the intervention police squad arrived at the bar, the young men were taken out.
 All four men then tried to escape, but only Todosijević succeeded, while the remaining three were caught.
 They were beaten with truncheons, boots and hands; the beating continued in the station.
 On this occasion the three young men sustained injuries.
-According to the SSP's report of 25 June 2012, following the filing of a criminal complaint by attorney Vladimir Vuleković, an indictment was raised against I.A., M.F., D.V., D.B. and B.C., officers of the intervention squad of the Police Directorate - Regional Unit in Herceg Novi, for the criminal act III-treatment and Torture.
-A final suspended sentence has been pronounced in relation to the accused officers for the said crime.
-305 arko Boričić, residing in Podgorica, accused several members of the police of beating him on 30 December 2008 for no reason.
-He claims to have suffered physical abuse two days before the New Year around 8 p.m. on the main road Ribarevine - Berane.
-He then went to Berane Security Centre to report the assault against him by two young drivers that illegally passed him earlier on the road.
-He also reported the identity of persons who attacked him, one of which, according to him, was a police officer from Bijelo Polje intervention squad V.Š.
-Boričić claims that of the inspectors from Bijelo Polje suggested him to withdraw charges against Śćekić, insisting that he was a good and honest policeman supporting his family of his work, who behaved in the said manner because of the influence of alcohol.
-According to the SSP, the Police Directorate filed a criminal complaint against G.N., member of the Police Directorate - Bijelo Polje Regional Unit for the criminal act III-treatment and Torture.
-The Basic State Prosecutor in Bijelo Polje dismissed the charges because there was no reasonable doubt that the reported offense had been committed.
-The injured party assumed the criminal prosecution, but the Basic Court in Bijelo Polje acquitted G.N. and the acquittal was confirmed by the judgment of the High Court in Bijelo Polje in April 2010.
+According to the SSP's report of 25 June 2012, following the filing of a criminal complaint by attorney Vladimir Vuleković, an indictment was raised against I.A., M.F., D.V., D.B. and B.C., officers of the intervention squad of the Police Directorate - Regional Unit in Herceg Novi, for the criminal act Ill-treatment and Torture.
+A final suspended sentence has been pronounced in relation to the accused officers for the said crime.305

-2.2.2.2.11.
+2.2.2.11.
 Case of Žarko Boričić